 Anyone who has been to Rome knows that it is a very touristy city.
-This can occasionally be frustrating, but at the same time it is understandable: It will certainly be difficult to find another city that has so many classic attractions.
-Athens is probably the only one that can match Rome in this regard.
+This can occasionally be frustrating, but at the same time it is understandable: It will certainly be difficult to find another city that has so many classic and historic attractions.
+Athens is probably the only city that can match Rome in this regard.

 In Rome you can experience attractions such as the Vatican, the Colosseum, Forum Romanum, the Trevi Fountain, Pantheon, the Spanish Steps, Villa Borghese and much more.
-History enthusiasts usually come back time and time again, so Rome is at no risk of losing its high ranking on this list.
-It also continues to attract visitors from all over the world, so it should soon exceed ten million yearly tourist arrivals.
+History enthusiasts usually come back time and time again, so Rome essentially has zero risk of losing its high ranking on this list.
+It also continues to attract tourists from all over the world, so it should soon exceed ten million yearly visitors.

 Visitors: 9.04 million

-The popular Czech capital has been climbing in the statistics over the last couple of years.
+The popular Czech capital has been climbing up in the statistics over the last couple of years.
 It’s a beautiful city with stunning architecture: Just look at the astronomical clock, the Charles Bridge, or one of the many nearby castles.
-There are many things to see all year round.
+There are many things to see all year round in Prague.

 Prague also has a vibrant party scene.
 The beer is cheap and good – something that attracts many travelers.
-You won’t find many places with better nightlife than Prague!
+You won’t find many cities with a better nightlife than Prague!

-Overall, Prague is one of the most interesting cities in Europe, so it is no surprise that the Czech metropolis is now getting over 9 million visitors per year.
+Overall, Prague is one of the most interesting cities in Europe, so it is no surprise that the Czech metropolis is now receiving more than 9 million visitors per year.
 The city is absolutely stunning!

 Visitors: 8.48 million